Carolyn Seymour: Career

 She has contributed voice work for several Star Wars video games, portraying characters such as Shmi Skywalker and Mon Mothma.
 She provides the voice for the Locust Queen Myrrah in Gears of War, Dr. Karin Chakwas in the Mass Effect series and the Elder God of Water in Mortal Kombat Annihilation.
 She has played in audio plays by L.A.
-Theatre Works and The Hollywood Theater of the Ear as well as narrated audiobooks.
+Theatre Works and Hollywood Theater of the Ear as well as narrated audiobooks.

 In 2014, she reprised the role of Abby Grant in Big Finish Productions' Survivors series, based on the book by Terry Nation and the television series.
-She has also gone on to play various other roles for the company and in April 2021, they released a career resprospecitve interview with her entitled Carolyn Seymour in Conversation.
+She has played various roles for the company, and in April 2021, it released a career retrospective interview with her titled Carolyn Seymour in Conversation.

 Since 2014, she has voiced Bierce in Dark Deception.

 Personal life

 Seymour married director Peter Medak in 1973.
 The couple had two children and divorced in 1984.

-Since 2011, she has lived in Chalais, France.